 Resident Evil 2 (2019)

 If horror is more your thing, look no further than the excellent Resident Evil 2 (2019).
 This remake takes the 1998 PS One original and turns it into a tight, third-person survival horror adventure for current hardware.
-Capcom nails everything in this game, from its stunning visuals to the pacing and the way the characters’ stories intertwine throughout.
-It also boasts one of the best uses of an in-game map so useful that you’ll keep coming back to it.
+Capcom nails everything in this game, from its stunning visuals to the pacing and how the characters’ stories intertwine throughout.
+Another unique feature is an in-game map so useful that you’ll keep coming back to it.

 Read the full Resident Evil 2 (2019) review